WynoraLabs

 3. Watch for trap synonyms.
 If a word has more than one meaning, the test sometimes lists synonyms for the wrong meaning.

-The seven traps SAT 10 sets on purpose
+The seven traps reading tests set on purpose

 1. The detail trap.
 The wrong answer is a real detail from the passage — just not what the question asked.